 Thomas Baxter’s experience working to develop Pennsylvania’s Trail systems makes him an ideal match for the September 11th National Memorial Trail (911 Trail), the nonprofit organization responsible for advocacy and development of a Trail that links the World Trade Center in New York, the Pentagon in Washington D.C and the Flight 93 Memorial in Shanksville, Pennsylvania.
 Baxter joins the organization in the new position of President.

-As Executive Director Baxter is responsible for implementing the 911 Trail vision, which includes completing sections of the September 11th National Memorial Trail.
+As President Tom is responsible for implementing the 911 Trail vision, which includes completing sections of the September 11th National Memorial Trail.
 He works with public and private stakeholders, as well as partnering organizations, to make sure the trail moves forward smoothly, duties include community outreach engagement with elected and municipal leaders within the multi state network.

 Prior to coming to September 11th National Memorial Trail Thomas Baxter spent 14 years as Executive Director of Friends of the Riverfront focusing of the continued development, planning and construction of the Three Rivers Heritage Trail in the Pittsburgh Region.
 Prior experience includes several successive positions with Fayette County Redevelopment Authority, Riverlife Taskforce, Allegheny Conference and Carnegie Mellon University focusing on public trail access as a means of economic development and community connectivity.